The Brescia Centennial Portraiture,' 2019-2020. Acrylics on crezon.16 ft. x 24 ft. St. James Building,

-The Brescia Centennial Portraiture, also referred to as the Brescia Centennial Story mural, is a community initiative and participatory arts process, designed to create an embodied representation of the past 100 years of Brescia's history through artistic expression.
-The mural celebrates women in community, education and leadership, through documenting and weaving together the individual and collective stories of members of the Brescia and London communities.
+The Brescia Centennial Portraiture, also called the Brescia Centennial Story mural, is a community initiative and participatory arts process designed to create an embodied representation of the past 100 years of Brescia's history through artistic expression.
+The mural celebrates women in community, education, and leadership by documenting and weaving individual and collective stories together.

 Facilitators: Nina Trask, Hannah Kern-Cheng, Joelle Francis, Pamela Hough, Savannah Hayes